This distinctive lacing is worn on military boots by paratroopers and ceremonial guard units. The laces weave

 • At the top, the ends can optionally be fed under the vertical sections once again before being tied (see

 Harder to tighten

 For normal use, the ends are tied at the top as usual.

 For a consistent look plus additional tightening, the ends can once again be fed under the vertical sections on

 the opposite sides before tying at the middle.

-hiking boots, ice skates, etc.
+use on hiking boots, ice skates, etc.